 The jewelry industry’s latest cause for concern is the recent revelation that large numbers of diamonds may have been secretly exported—possibly by elements tied to the Zimbabwean government itself—from diamond fields in the Marange district of eastern Zimbabwe.
-As Brilliant Earth has noted many times before, the Zimbabwean military seized control of the Marange diamond fields in 2008 and began using forced labor of adults and children, torture, beatings, killings, and rape to subdue the population and extract the mineral wealth.
+Trouble in the Marange diamond fields began in 2008, when the Zimbabwean military seized control of the area and began using forced labor of adults and children, torture, beatings, killings, and rape to subdue the population and extract the mineral wealth.
 These actions should have been sufficient to get Zimbabwe suspended from the KP.
-Instead, after sending its own review mission to verify the abuses, the KP placed a temporary ban on the export of Marange diamonds and permitted Zimbabwe to continue selling non-Marange diamonds with the KP stamp of approval.
+Instead, the KP placed a temporary ban on the export of Marange diamonds and permitted Zimbabwe to continue selling non-Marange diamonds with the KP stamp of approval.

 Since last fall, the Zimbabwean government has done little to inspire confidence that a new system has been put in place to ensure the ethical mining of Marange diamonds.
 In fact, as the KP readies to decide whether to lift the ban on Marange exports, there is mounting evidence that the ban was never really followed in the first place.
 A KP working group has recently confirmed that multiple shipments of rough diamonds were exported from Zimbabwe and imported into the United Arab Emirates between December 2009 and April 2010, according to the Jewelers of America, a trade group representing jewelry retailers in United States.

 This violation of KP directives is forcing jewelry retailers to speak out more forcefully against the KP’s missteps.
 In a letter to the KP working group from Matt Runci, President of the Jewelers of America, Runci writes that it would be a mistake for the KP to permit diamond shipments from the Marange district to resume, given that so much smuggling has taken place.
-Furthermore, acknowledging realities, Runci writes that diamond smuggling from Marange “underscores the very fragile state of the Kimberley Process today.”
+He further acknowledges that diamond smuggling from Marange “underscores the very fragile state of the Kimberley Process today.”